top of page

 Nadine Taylor

-Language specialist
+Senior Language specialist

 Nadine has worked at the Bundiyarra-Irra Wangga Language Centre for more than six years, beginning as a part time member of the centre’s Guest Speaker program, working with Aboriginal Education Officers in local schools.